StudentWeis/mdref/README.md

 # Contributing

 If you want to submit code to this repository, please first refer to [CONTRIBUTING](./CONTRIBUTING).

-Thanks.
+Thanks for your help!